← All Conditions

 A collaborative approach to care

 Thoracic endometriosis requires both a thoracic surgical and a gynaecological perspective.
-I work alongside specialist gynaecologists to ensure you receive a comprehensive assessment and treatment plan — addressing both the chest manifestations and the underlying endometriosis together.
+Dr Okiror works alongside specialist gynaecologists at GSTT to ensure a comprehensive assessment and treatment plan — addressing both the chest manifestations and the underlying endometriosis together.
 This joined-up approach leads to better outcomes and reduces the risk of recurrence.

 How is it investigated?

 Investigation includes a detailed history, CT and MRI imaging, and in some cases bronchoscopy or thoracoscopy.
 Timing symptoms carefully in relation to the menstrual cycle is essential.
-I will guide you through the appropriate investigations and ensure a thorough and compassionate assessment.
+Diaphragmatic endometriosis →

 Questions About